 The lipoprotein lipase gene is the most prevalent, present in around 80% of people with FCS.

 FCS is a recessive genetic disorder meaning that the patient has to inherit one faulty gene from both of his or her parents.
 The parents could have FCS themselves or be ‘carriers’.
 Carriers have one faulty gene and one functional gene and mostly appear unaffected.
-However, there is increasing evidence that can be effects in later life for some carriers.
+However, there is a possibility that there can be effects in later life for some carriers.
 The inheritance pattern is illustrated in the image below.

 FCS affects men and women equally (although its impact is arguably greater on women) and there seems to be no ethnic bias, however there are a greater proportion of patients in Quebec, Canada due to the ‘founder effect’ The founder effect is where early settlers to the area carried the faulty gene and due to marriage within the community increased the presence of the faulty gene.
 Here in the UK there are clusters of patients from the South Asian community for the same reason.